danialfarid/ng-file-upload/README.md

-  *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering *ngf-reset-on-click="boolean" default true, will reset the model value to empty when you click on the
+  *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering
-            // upload button.
-This allows removing files when you cancel the popup and
-            // selecting the same file again.
-Chrome will empty the files if you cancel the popup by
-            // default but not the other browsers, so test cross browser is using this.

   +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"